MereDONGP/patientor/README.md

-# This is the patientator from full stackopen
+# This is the patientator from full stackopen and thenb adding in this